 The Alaska Accelerator Fund has now invested a total of $300,000 in Arctic Heat Technology (formerly CFT Solutions) in three tranches.
 Arctic Heat Technologies provides an innovative and cost-effective approach to revolutionizing deicing and snow removal using carbon fiber tapes.
 Additional investments are welcome.

 UAA competed in the national competition for university startups.
 In this national competition among 200 university, Rhizoform won “Best University Startup” and participated in University Startup Demo Day at the US Congress.
 This event included a pitch to venture firms and corporations held at the Rayburn Building, meetings with Alaska Senators Murkowski and Sullivan, and Congressman Young; and a demo/trade show in the Kennedy Caucus Room in the Russell Building.

-The Office of Research and Graduate Studies (ORGS), headed by Dr. Aaron Dotson, Interim Vice Provost for Research, and Dr. George Kamberov, the Associate Vice Provost for Research, houses the Office of Sponsored Programs, the Office of Research Integrity and Compliance, the Office of Technology Commercialization, and the UAA Graduate School.
+The Office of Research is headed by Dr. Aaron Dotson, Vice Chancellor for Research, and Dr. George Kamberov, the Executive Director, Compliance, and the Office of Research houses the Office of Sponsored Programs, the Office of Research Integrity and Compliance, and the Office of Technology Commercialization, and the UAA Graduate School.

 The Office of Sponsored Programs (OSP) assists UAA faculty and staff in the pre award and post award grant process.

 The Office of Research Integrity and Compliance (ORIC) assists UAA faculty and researches to ensure adequate stewardship of resources, ethical and reasonable conduct, proper respect and concern for societal issues, and adequate safety and protections.
 ORIC also houses a number of committees who deal with research requirements in their respective areas.